elvis-kimutai/Balanced_Bites/README.md

 - Melanie Saina

 ### Descreption
-This system aims at providing personalized dietary recommendations tailored to individual users.
-This can empower individuals to make informed food choices and support them in achieving their health goals, such as weight management, managing health conditions, or improving overall nutrition
+This system aims at providing personalized dietary recommendations tailored to individual users and their specific detary aims .
+This can empower individuals to make informed food choices and support them in achieving their health goals, such as weight control and management, managing and monitoring health conditions, or improving overall their nutrition

 This project is developed as part of our <a href="https://www.alxafrica.com/" target="_blank">ALX</a> final